The Essentials of Account-Based Marketing

 In a multi-platform world, your website, mobile apps, emails, events, and every other brand communications channel should be tailored to accelerate the buying journey.
 This means modifying your messaging, CTAs, social proof and other aspects to deliver the right buying experience to the right customers at the right time.

-ABM allows you to optimize a bigger percentage of your prospects because they were chosen based on a number of criteria you’ve collated from relevant sources, which includes their digital footprint or predictive tools.
+ABM allows you to optimize a larger percentage of your prospects because they were chosen based on a list of criteria you’ve made from relevant sources, which includes their digital footprint or predictive tools.

 At the end of the day, ABM is a strategy not a technology.
 It is the work behind the scenes – including identifying relevant target accounts and building highly personalized messaging – that will make or break a company’s ROI.
 It’s not based on guesswork or a theoretical customer roadmap, but actual data.
 This, coupled with the ability to scale at a low cost, are the key reasons B2B businesses should consider applying an ABM approach in your future marketing strategy.